What wood is this? Find out from one photo.

 What if my wood isn’t one of the supported woods?

 The identifier always answers with the closest match among the woods it knows, and the certainty score tells you how well your photo actually fits.
-If confidence is low and the runner-up list is tightly bunched, your wood may be outside the calibrated sauna and Thermory set, or a coating/wet surface may be hiding the bare wood signature.
+If the deep sauna/Thermory confidence is low, check the broader Wood Database leads for species outside the sauna set.
+Coatings, wet surfaces, and poor lighting can still hide the bare wood signature.

 What’s the difference between thermo alder and dark thermo alder?